Foundations of Mathematics for Elementary Teachers I

 4. Number Theory:

-Tests for divisibility, greatest common factor and last common multiple.
+Tests for divisibility, greatest common factor and least common multiple.

 A variety of special functions, their graphs, and applications.